InformaticsMatters/fragnet/orchestration/README.md

 ## The playbooks
-Playbooks are contained in the `playbooks` sub-directory with each play supported by a corresponding *Role* task.
-There are lots of them.
+Playbooks are contained in the `playbooks` sub-directory with each play supported by a corresponding *Role*.
+There are lots of them but the most common ones are: -

--   deploy
+-   deploy (initial deployment)
--   stop-instances (the server)
+-   stop-instances (stops the AWS server instance)
--   start-instances (the server)
+-   start-instances ((re)starts the server instance - after a deployment)

-The plays rely on a number of parameters, conveniently replicated in the `parameters.template` file.
+The plays rely on a number of parameters, conveniently replicated in the `ansible/parameters.template` file.
 Copy this file as `parameters` ans edit accordingly for use in the playbooks.

 ### The 'deploy' playbook